-Jun 05, 2014As a revealing (and sad) portrait of this subculture of the 1980s, it documents the balls, "houses" (or "families"), "voguing" and a "realness" competition that raises fascinating questions about what it is to be real (gay men even appear teaching women to behave like "real" women).Carlos M Super Reviewer
+Jun 05, 2014As a revealing (and sad) portrait of this subculture of the 1980s, the film documents the balls, the "houses," "voguing" and a "realness" competition that raises some fascinating questions about what real means (gay men even appear teaching women to behave like "real" women).Carlos M Super Reviewer

 May 21, 2013A timeless, classic LBGT film.
 Quite bold for its time...which I guess means it isn't exactly "timeless"....still....Christian C Super Reviewer

 Jul 30, 2012This documentary focuses on the aspirations and culture of African American homosexuals and transsexuals.
 What is interesting about this subject is the depth of the culture.
 Filled with nuances and its own patois, gay and transsexual culture is remarkably complex, and the film exposes all.
 I can't say that I enjoyed the film because I've never been sitting in my apartment and thought, "Gee, I wonder what gay culture was like in the 80s."
 But that's not the film's fault.
 Overall, if you've ever been sitting in your apartment thinking, "Gee, I wonder what gay culture was like in the 80s," then this is the film for you.Jim H Super Reviewer